-If your are really interested in learning about the wildlife and geology of the Galapagos, you’ll want a guide with a higher level license.
-There are basically three levels of naturalist guides: Level 3 are the most knowledgeable: bilingual guides with a college degree in biological sciences and who undertook an extensive course given by the Galapagos National Park Service and the Charles Darwin Research Station.
-Level 1 guides usually lack training, knowledge and English-speaking ability.
+If you are really interested in learning about the wildlife and geology of the Galapagos, you’ll want a guide with a higher level license.
+There are basically three levels of naturalist guides.
+Level 3 are the most knowledgeable: bilingual guides with a college degree in biological sciences, who undertook an extensive course given by the Galapagos National Park Service and the Charles Darwin Research Station.
+Level 1 guides usually lack training, knowledge, and English-speaking ability.
 Level 2 guides are generally decent but don’t have the same depth of knowledge as Level 3.

 Length of the trip

-An other option to spend more than a week without spending a fortune would be to combine a one-week cruise with some days on land staying at a hotel.
+An other option to spend more than a week without breaking the bank would be to combine a one-week cruise with some days on land staying at a hotel.

 Time of year

 The Galapagos can be visited any time of the year.
 The animals you see (or don’t see) depend on the month you visit.
-June to December is considered the “dry” season, when it rains less, and the air as well as water temperatures are cooler.
-The sea is rougher during these months, which you may want to consider if you get sea sick easily.
-Although it rains less, it it usually more overcast and often shrouded in a mist called garúa.
+June to December is considered the “dry” season, when it rains less, with cooler air and water temperatures.
+The sea is rougher during these months, which you may want to consider if you get seasick easily.
+Although it rains less, it is usually more overcast and often shrouded in a mist called garúa.
 January to May is the wet season, even though it is sunnier than the dry season.
 It is also hotter, the sea is calmer, and you probably won’t need a wet suit to snorkel.
 I know, it’s confusing!

 To give you an idea, we went in early March, and only had a rainstorm on the first day.
 The rest of the time it was mostly sunny and very hot.

-The following video is a little long, at 5 minutes, but it will give you a good idea of our experience.
+The following video is a little long, at five minutes, but it will give you a good idea of our experience.